wlee367/HW4-ZTH-Intro-to-Github-WS/README.md

 ### This deserves its own section, it's so powerful but it can also destroy your repo instantly

+In this section, we're talking about the resets, the reverts and the checkouts.
+There is a good one from [Atlassian](https://www.atlassian.com/git/tutorials/resetting-checking-out-and-reverting) that talk about the difference of the 3.
+There will be other links and references throughout this section.
+This one is a doozy!!

-The Hard Reset Vs. The Soft Reset (and the mixed reset)
+#### The Hard Reset Vs. The Soft Reset (and the mixed reset) vs The Revert

 Context:
 When you modify a file in your repository, the change is initially unstaged.
 In order to commit it, you must stage it, aka add it to the index—using git add.
-When you make a commit, the changes that are committed are those that have been added to the index. [credit](https://stackoverflow.com/questions/3528245/whats-the-difference-between-git-reset-mixed-soft-and-hard)
+When you make a commit, the changes that are committed are those that have been added to the index. [credit (stack overflow)](https://stackoverflow.com/questions/3528245/whats-the-difference-between-git-reset-mixed-soft-and-hard)

 We have this command called `git reset`.
 In the most basic terms, this command changes where your current branch (HEAD) is pointing to in the Git Tree.
 Let's say the following diagram is what your git tree looks like.